nicolaiarocci/nicolaiarocci.com/content/opensource/index.md

 - [Il Piccolo Libro di MongoDB][15].
 Authorized Italian translation of The Little MongoDB Book di Karl Seguin.

+- Many more OSS projects I have worked on have been released by [my company][17].

 You can follow my [open source activity][16].

  [1]: https://github.com/nicolaiarocci/